-When state transportation engineer Ted Devens and his colleagues recently designed a 28-mile widening of U.S. 64 across the Albemarle-Pamlico Peninsula, they raised the roadbed by a foot to allow for rising seas.
-It was a first for an N.C.
-Department of Transportation road project.
+When state transportation engineer Ted Devens and his colleagues recently designed a widening a 45-km stretch of U.S. 64, they raised the roadbed by 30 cm to allow for rising seas.
+It was a first for a North Carolina Department of Transportation road project.

 "What we're trying to do is get away from the hype and just look at the data," said Devens, who works in project development and environmental analysis.

-"Our data tells us sea level is rising.
-"What do you plan for?
+"Our data tells us sea level is rising. .
+What do you plan for?
 That's been the big question."